 Students that benefit from a program like ours, inherently struggle with executive functioning, making it difficult for them to manage themselves and navigate the social world.
 Throughout the program, students engage in direct learning about the executive functions that act as the “command center” for managing all of life’s responsibilities, strategies to build executive function competencies, and real-world opportunities to develop those skills.

-Students find success at ADVANCE when they are looking to be independent for the “long haul” and are motivated to progress through the increasing expectations that help build executive function competencies.
+Students find success when they are looking to be independent for the “long haul” and are motivated to progress through the increasing expectations that help build executive function competencies.
 Improving our students’ executive functions is a critical piece in their ability to take ownership in their lives and of their choices.

 Sharing Space